 Here you will find a number of subjects that cover personal injury, risk assessment and information concerning clinical testing.
 There is also information relating to common compensation scenarios.

-Repeating the same motion over and over and over again at work each day.
+Repeating the same motion over and over again at work each day.

-Four muscles and four tendons make up the rotator cuff.
+Four muscles four tendons make up the Rotator Cuff.
 Without these, you wouldn't be able to lift or rotate the arm.
-The rotator cuff also supports the shoulder joint.
+The Rotator Cuff also supports the shoulder joint.

-Hear or feel popping or clocking when moving the arm
+Hear or feel popping or clicking when moving the arm.

 Scaffold erectors are at risk of various shoulder problems